CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 This is a work in progress that I will be working on during my spare time outside of my full time job.
 I am going to keep working on this Python stock market robot at least once a week or more often.
 There are some different software design options that I have been considering for this program.

+This Python Stock Market Trading Bot is somewhat more functional today, August 13, 2023.

+The error message can be ignored because it just simply stopped reading more stock symbols at the end of "successful-stocks-list.txt" and reported an error; An error occurred: Length of values does not match length of index.

 Buying stocks during the 2023 Recession is not easy for anyone: not even easy for computers and robots.

       The event of the 2023 recession means trouble for your "unprepared" investment portfolio.